hackclub/camp/cohort_4/playbook/activities.md

   - It is in their better interest to not focus on minor details because they have to finish before demos.
 They can continue working on details later.
 A working project is always better than a nice looking broken project.
+- Explain minimum viable product to the hackers.
+  - Compare MVP to building a rocket-powered flying scooter.
+Before building the rockets or polishing the wings, you must build the scooter.

 ### Engagement